 Okatie real estate is some of the most expensive in South Carolina, although Okatie house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Okatie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Okatie is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Okatie who work in sales jobs (16.63%), healthcare (15.65%), and business and financial occupations (10.38%).
+Okatie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Okatie is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Okatie who work in healthcare (14.34%), sales jobs (13.56%), and personal care services (11.84%).